Kyu31/Pseudo-Mario/README.md

 Development Log:
     Kelly Yu
       5/23: I have changed the name of the World class to Level.
 I have created the skeleton of Game & Level classes that we have planned so far.
 Additionally, I have begun completing the setup method in Game & the constructor for Level.

+      5/24: I have created Entity & edited the Asset class.
+I have tested out the constructors of these classes in Game